 How Does the Process Work?

-The couple and the mediator meet in a series of mediation sessions, usually 1 - 2 hours long.
+The mediation process consists of the couple and the mediator meeting in a series of mediation sessions, usually 1 - 2 hours long.

 Further Meetings: Discussions revolve around how to compromise on the various issues in order to meet the needs of both parties.
 The mediator assists by providing information about the court system and common ways divorce issues are resolved.